 Zoning is the legislative process for dividing land into zones for different uses.
 Zoning laws are laws that regulate the use of land and structures built on the land, and are created for the simple purpose of protecting the health, safety and general welfare of the people as relates to land use.

 Ohio is a home-rule state, which means that cities and villages have local self-government.
 These municipalities have the power to enact zoning and land use regulations directly from the Ohio Constitution.

-Trustee Craig Horner serves as liaison to the Zoning Commission, along with Joseph Doty as chairperson.
+Trustee Craig Horner serves as liaison to the Zoning Commission, along with Jack Franz as chairperson.
 The Commission meets once a month and consists of five residents appointed by the trustees to a five-year term.

 - Review and recommend updates to the township Comprehensive Plan

 - Make recommendations for zoning changes.
 Changes can be initiated by the Zoning Commission, Trustees or applications received from residents or other public entities

 - Review site plans to ensure they comply with Zoning requirements and regulations